c0desk1/bimaakbar-cms/content/posts/the-difference-between-text-to-image-ai-and-multimodal-ai.md

 category: Tech
 publish: true
 ---
 Artificial Intelligence (AI) has rapidly evolved, and today we see different categories of AI designed for specific tasks.
-Two of the most popular are Text-to-Image AI (such as DALL·E, MidJourney, and Stable Diffusion) and Multimodal AI (such as Google’s Gemini, OpenAI’s GPT-4o, and Anthropic’s Claude 3.5).
+Two of the most popular are Text-to-Image AI (such as DALL·E, MidJourney, and Stable Diffusion) and Multimodal AI (such as Google’s Gemini, OpenAI’s GPT and Anthropic’s Claude).

 While both are powered by advanced machine learning, they serve very different purposes in how they process information and deliver results.